muhafiz5814/muhafiz5814/README.md

-## Hi there 👋, I'm Muhafiz Raza

-- 🌱 I’m currently learning TypeScript, Tailwind CSS and Next.js
+**Hi there 👋**

+If you are coming from LinkedIn or my Resume, then you probably know my name 😀, but if not, let me itroduce myself 🙂.

+<h1 align="center">My Self Muhafiz Raza🤝</h1>

+- I’m a developer 👨‍💻 specialized in MERN stack.
+- Recently learned `TypeScript`, currently learning `Tailwind CSS` and all of this is to learn `Next.js` which is the main target 🎯 (Because most of the projects in Next.js are using these technologies).
 -  Participated in GSSoC Extended 2024 open source event and contributed to some awesome projects.
 [Click here](https://github.com/muhafiz5814?tab=overview&from=2024-10-01&to=2024-10-31#:~:text=Contribution%20activity), then scroll to see my contribution history of event below 👇.

 ### Note